sravanDwadasi/M3-AdministeringtheSysteminCloudEdition/Notes.md

         displays in the upper right corner.
  14. Click the Back Arrow icon (screenshot below).
 The main Users panel displays.

+## ION Desk
+- The ION Desk is nothing but it acts as an interface between the things like M3 or other facilities and distribution things which is used to connect things.
+- **EXAMPLE: -** start button -> Orderfull (Purchase order) -> (XML/XD) File -> ION -> Conditions -> (XML/XD) File -> M3.
+This can be done even in reverse.
+- The above example is called the **Work Flow**.
+- **Orderfull** works like tracking.
+Same as how Amazon order tracking works for example.

 ###  Access the ION Desk to review the entry
  1. Click the App Menu icon.
 A menu displays.
  2. Click the ION Desk menu item.
 The Status Overview panel displays.